NEW Course this year! TEP449 Intercultural Communication and Leadership

 Engineering Leadership Courses

-Troost ILead offers five undergraduate courses that explore different aspects of engineering leadership.
+Troost ILead offers seven undergraduate courses that explore different aspects of engineering leadership.
 Any of these courses can apply to either the Engineering Leadership certificate or the Engineering Business minor.

 - TEP343H (formerly APS343H) – Engineering Leadership